 In this musical, our characters travel from one location to another in camper vans.
 Scenes alternate between scenes "on the road" where the characters are in separate camper vans, and adventurous scenes where the characters are in various locations in Iceland.
 Locations include: The village of Vík í Mýrdal, Baula Mountain, the Museum of Icelandic Sorcery & Witchcraft, and more.

 Jamie Elizabeth Maletz is a composer/lyricist, bookwriter, and producer of new works of musical theater.
 In New York, her works have been featured at Lincoln Center, Feinstein's/54 Below, NYU, Dixon Place, Under St Marks Theater, and Broadway Night at Prohibition.
 She received her MFA from the Graduate Musical Theatre Writing Program at NYU Tisch.
-Maletz has written 12 full-length original musicals, and she runs a choir for new works of musical theater (New Work City) with writing partner Eric Fegan.
+Maletz has written 12 full-length original musicals, most of which have received workshops/readings or productions in New York and Arizona.
 As a composer/lyricist, Jamie has studied with Mindi Dickstein, William Finn, Rachel Sheinkin, Michael John LaChiusa, Steven Lutvak and Sybille Pearson.
-Jamie is the Administrative Assistant for Maestra Music Organization, and she writes the Women Who Wow Us series for the Maestra blog.
-She has also worked as an intern with Feinstein’s/54 Below, Tom Viertel/The Commercial Theater Institute, and Ken Davenport.
+Jamie has worked for Maestra Music, Tom Viertel/The Commercial Theater Institute and Ken Davenport.

 Maletz received her BA from the University of Massachusetts Amherst in 2011, where she designed her own major: Creative Writing and Composition for the Performing Arts.
 She spent her high school years at Boston Arts Academy, a performing arts high school from which she graduated as Valedictorian.